bongiozzo/musica_mustdie/output/band_sinergy.md

 # Sinergy

+all star project Nuclear Blast

-Дискография
+## Дискография

-"Beware the Heavens" 1999, Heavy Metal
+### "Beware the Heavens" 1999, Heavy Metal

-"To Hell and Back" 2000, Heavy Metal
+### "To Hell and Back" 2000, Heavy Metal

-"Suicide by My Side" 2002, Heavy Metal
+### "Suicide by My Side" 2002, Heavy Metal

+01. I Spit On Your Grave
+02. The Sin Trade
+03. Violated
+04. Me, Myself, My Enemy
+05. Written In Stone
+06. Nowhere For No One
+07. Passage To The Fourth World
+08. Shadow Island
+09. Suicide By My Side
+10. Remembrance

+Kimberly Goss - vocals
+Roope Latvala - guitar
+Alexi "Wildchild" Laiho - guitar
+Marco Hietala - bass

+All drums played by Tommi Lillman on this final album with Sinergy
+Acoustic intro on Written In Stone composed and performed by Marco Hietala
+Blackish/death style vocals on I Spit On Your
+Grave composed and performed by Alexi "Wildchild" Laiho
+All arrangements by Sinergy

+Recorded and mixed at Studio Fredman, Goteburg, Sweden, August 1st - September 10th., 2001.
+Produced by Fredrik Nordstrom & Sinergy
+Engineered by Fredrik Nordstrom
+Recorded by Patrik J Sten, Fredrik Nordstrom &
+Sinergy
+Mixed by Fredrik Nordstrom
+Mastered by Mika Jussila at Finnvox Studios,
+Helsinki, Finland.
+Cover and layout by Thomas Ewerhard
+Concept by Kimberly Goss
+Band photos by Njni Harkonen
+Make-up by Sanna Haapoja

 ## Отношения с другими группами